MomentFactory/Omniverse-MVR-GDTF-converter/README.md

 # MF.OV.MVR and MF.OV.GDTF

+This repository contains 2x extensions.
 Brings support of MVR and GDTF files to Omniverse and USD.

-GDTF (General Device Type Format) defines an asset format that collects multiple information about Audiovisual devices.
-It is currently centered on lighting fixtures.
+GDTF (General Device Type Format) defines an asset format that collects  information about Audiovisual devices.
+It is currently centered on lighting fixtures and provide accurate digital twins of lighting devices from 100+ manufacturers.

-MVR (My Virtual Rig) is a scene description containing GDTF assets, layering them in space, associating them, DMX address them to allow lighting designer to build virtual replicas of their lighting rigs.
+MVR (My Virtual Rig) is a scene format that can describe an complete rig of lights, using GDTF assets at its core while adding capabilities to define groups, layers, DMX address and more to allow lighting designer to build virtual replicas of their lighting rigs and enforce a single file format from show design to previz to operation.

-This repository contains two different extensions :
+This repository contains two separate extensions :

 - [MVR extension](./exts/mf.ov.mvr/)
 - [GDTF extension](./exts/mf.ov.gdtf/)